-nder the AHP, the Adjudication Secretariat identified files for potential inclusion in the process, giving particular priority to elderly claimants, claimants in failing health, or those with claims that had been awaiting a hearing for a longer time.
-Claimants' counsel (or self-represented claimants) would then consider whether to proceed with those files under the AHP.
-If so, an adjudicator would conduct a pre-hearing teleconference to identify issues with document production or that were otherwise delaying the process.
-Claimants' counsel or self-represented claimants would then be given a period of time in which to get the file hearing-ready, with the claim set down for hearing within a block schedule of hearings.
-AHP claims were scheduled into 5-day blocks of hearings held in the same location.
-In order to preserve those hearing dates, an AHP hearing could proceed as scheduled even if it was not yet hearing-ready if the parties agreed, subject to final submissions after adjournment.
+Based on those results, the Oversight Committee approved an Accelerated Hearing Process (AHP) in 2013, giving priority to elderly claimants, claimants in failing health, or those with claims that had been awaiting a hearing for a longer time.
+If claimants' counsel (or self-represented claimants) wished to proceed under the AHP, an adjudicator would conduct a pre-hearing teleconference to identify issues that were delaying the process.
+They would then establish a time-frame in which to progress the claim.
+An AHP hearing could proceed as scheduled even if it was not yet hearing-ready if the parties agreed, subject to final submissions after adjournment.

-In the final years of the IAP, in order to ensure the completion of the IAP, AHP became the default process for getting cases to hearing; claims were scheduled for hearing with or without the consent of the parties and whether or not the file was "hearing-ready" in terms of document collection.
+In its final years, in order to ensure the completion of the IAP, the Accelerated Hearing Process became the default procedure for getting cases to hearing; claims were scheduled for hearing with or without the consent of the parties and whether or not the file was "hearing-ready" in terms of document collection.